ssnob/Coords-Plugin/README.md

 # Usage
 * /coords - will broadcast your coords to the public chat.
 (No, you cannot get other players coords by putting there username at the end.)
-* Dying! = will whisper your coords of death to you.
+* Dying = will whisper your coords of death to you.

 # Plugin
 Built for 1.18.1